cortex-js/cortexjs.io/src/docs/mathfield-playground.md

 # MathLive Demo

 In the demo below, a mathfield and a LaTeX textfield reflect their content.
-The MathJSON representation of the expression is also dispalyed in the console.
+The MathJSON representation of the expression is also displayed in the console.

-The HTML and JavaScript playgrounds below are interactive.

-Modify the code to experiment with the options available.
+Modify the JavaScript and HTML below to experiment with the options available.

 {% readmore "/compute-engine/demo/" %}
 Try a demo of the **Compute Engine**.